 When people think of the industrial market, too often they just think of massive industrial plants — assembly lines building sport utility vehicles; steel plants with huge vats pouring molten steel into forms; or colossal factories cranking out the products that fill the shelves of every Main Street shop or big-box retailer.
 But a huge portion of the industrial market is in the smaller but more numerous manufacturers that produce products built into other products — the seat covers for that SUV; the machinery that mashes and molds that steel into other products; the packaging for those items on a store’s shelves; and for zillions of other types of products or businesses.
 Thousands of smaller customers exist in a broad array of industries, including pulp, paper and timber; chemical manufacturing; refinery operations; bottling; packaging; machine-tool building; food processing; military and aerospace products; and heavy industrial and construction equipment.

-These industries have an enormous appetite for electrical products such as lighting equipment; wire and cable; fittings; connectors; terminals; conduit and wiring systems; motors and motor controls; hazardous locations equipment; sensors; WiFi network equipment; programmable logic controllers (PLCs); circuit breakers and fuses; switchgear; voice/data/video (VDV) products; power conditioning equipment; signaling equipment; building management systems; machine-vision systems; bar coding equipment; and electricians’ supplies.
+These industries have an enormous appetite for electrical products such as lighting equipment; wire and cable; fittings; connectors; terminals; conduit and wiring systems; motors and motor controls; hazardous locations equipment; sensors; WIFI network equipment; programmable logic controllers (PLCs); circuit breakers and fuses; switchgear; voice/data/video (VDV) products; power conditioning equipment; signaling equipment; building management systems; machine-vision systems; bar coding equipment; and electricians’ supplies.

 Don’t forget some of the new-generation products such as IoT-enabled sensors that monitor manufacturing lines, lighting, WiFi networks, HVAC systems and related building automation networks; LED lighting systems; the products needed for on-site energy generation systems like standby generators, photovoltaic (PV) panels; and natural gas or cogeneration-fueled turbines that produce energy off of the pubic power grid.
-Check out the illustration below to see how these products might fit into a typical industrial application — and provide a sales opportunity for your company.
+Check out the illustration on pages 20-21 to see how these products might fit into a typical industrial application — and provide a sales opportunity for your company.

-Selling a package of products ranging from tiny wire terminals to towering motor control centers and the latest in wireless technology, as well as stocking and talking knowledgeably about the hundreds of related products, is not an easy task.
+Selling a package of products ranging from tiny wire terminals to towering motor control centers and the latest in IoT technology, as well as stocking and talking knowledgeably about the hundreds of related products, is not an easy task.
 This article provides an overview of the industrial market for newcomers to the electrical wholesaling business, as well as for industry veterans who want to brush up on the basic trends shaping this market or discover new strategies for scaring up industrial sales opportunities.

 While the electrical systems are often much larger in industrial facilities than in the commercial market, with a few notable exceptions such as PLCs, industrial sensors and hazardous locations equipment, the products used in the industrial market are in the same basic product families as those used in commercial applications.